leeb2828/vacation-photo-gallery/README.md

 <br />

 ## About this Project
 This project was built from scratch using HTML, CSS, CSS Grid, Flexbox, JavaScript, and Python Flask.
-When the user selects a "vacation", a photo gallery appears.
-The user can select a photo and, using the forward and backwards arrows, go through the entire gallery from the selected location.

 ![Home Page Image](project_screenshots/homepage.png)